Laparoscopic Surgery for Infertility

 The medical gas used to inflate the abdomen may also irritate the diaphragm, which can result in referred pain in the shoulder and chest, and occasionally vomiting, after the procedure has been completed.
 Some relief from this may be achieved by putting your hips on a pillow so that they are higher than your chest.

 For all symptoms, the severity can be minimised by the use of a warm compress and taking mild pain killers as directed.
 Whilst uncomfortable, these symptoms will disappear gradually over 3-5 days.

-Like all invasive surgery, the recovery following more involved operative laparoscopic procedures usually takes 7 to 14 days and initially involves 24 to 48 hours of abdominal cramping, nausea, loss of appetite and some constipation, followed by generalised weakness and tiredness.
+Recovery from laparoscopic surgery is generally quick, usually taking between 7 and 14 days but like all invasive surgery, the recovery following more involved operative laparoscopic procedures initially involves 24 to 48 hours of abdominal cramping, nausea, loss of appetite and some constipation, followed by generalised weakness and tiredness.

 Some relief from this may be achieved by putting your hips on a pillow so that they are higher than your chest and also taking mild pain killers as directed.
 These symptoms will disappear gradually over 3-5 days.

 What are the potential risks involved in a laparoscopy?